Boyd K. Packer: Controversy

-In a General Conference Priesthood Session in October 1976, Packer gave a sermon entitled "To Young Men Only", in which he discouraged boys of the Young Men organization in the Aaronic priesthood from pursuing activities which the LDS Church defines as immoral, including masturbation, the use of pornography, and homosexual activities.
+In a general conference priesthood session in October 1976, Packer gave a sermon entitled "To Young Men Only", in which he discouraged boys of the Young Men organization in the Aaronic priesthood from pursuing activities which the LDS Church defines as immoral, including masturbation, the use of pornography, and homosexual activities.
 The sermon has been criticized for encouraging homophobia and gay bashing.
-Packer also addressed homosexuality in a 1978 speech, "To the One", directed to "those few, those very few, who may be subject to homosexual temptation"; and comments during his October 2010 General Conference address, "Cleansing the Inner Vessel", were interpreted as pertaining to homosexuality and generated a petition by the Human Rights Campaign.
+Packer also addressed homosexuality in a 1978 speech, "To the One", directed to "those few, those very few, who may be subject to homosexual temptation"; and comments during his October 2010 general conference address, "Cleansing the Inner Vessel", were interpreted as pertaining to homosexuality and generated a petition by the Human Rights Campaign.
 The church responded to this petition by reaffirming its doctrinal position on marriage while reiterating the universal need to follow "Jesus Christ's second great commandment—to love one another."
 Following the conference, Packer altered the published text of the sermon to "clarif[y] his intent."
 In 2013, amid a nationwide shift toward acceptance and legalization of same-sex marriage, Packer attracted some attention for comments critical of "legalized acts of immorality" and warning of a "tolerance trap."

-In 1981, Packer advocated that Latter-day Saint historians and educators should use discretion in discussing history that does not promote faith.
+In 1981, Packer advocated that Latter-day Saint historians and educators use discretion in discussing history that does not promote faith.
 In a speech to educators in the LDS Church Educational System, he cautioned, "There is a temptation for the writer or teacher of Church history to want to tell everything, whether it is worthy or faith-promoting or not.
 Some things that are true are not very useful."
 Teaching that teachers should "give milk before meat", he stated that "Teaching some things that are true, prematurely or at the wrong time, can invite sorrow and heartbreak instead of the joy intended to accompany learning.… [S]ome things are to be taught selectively and some things are to be given only to those who are worthy."
 Packer's opinion applied to all historians who were members of the LDS Church: